-Similarly, our early work analyzing telephone directory listings led to the invention of the seminal “fuzzy search” algorithm, Latent Semantic Indexing (LSI), http://lsi.appcomsci.com/lsi/papers/JASIS90.pdf.
+Similarly, our seminal work on text analytics led to the invention of Latent Semantic Indexing (LSI), http://lsi.appcomsci.com/lsi/papers/JASIS90.pdf.
 The technique applies advanced mathematics to the processing of textual data and showed a 30% improvement in information retrieval recall over standard methods of the time.
 LSI has been used for a variety of commercial and government applications, including automated classification of text-based trouble reports, information filtering and routing, cross-language retrieval (e.g., Arabic and Chinese), and product recommendations.
 LSI also provided the basis for relevant and efficent web search for the Lycos search engine.

 More broadly, Applied Communication Sciences is actively engaged in collaborations with faculty in mathematics, statistics, computer science, and information science at leading universities to advance the theory and application of Information Analytics.
 We also partner with a broad spectrum of research organizations, private companies and government entities to solve large-scale problems in Information Analytics.